psaikido/hugle.uk/pages/kites/fleet.md

 #### tarantula
 ![tarantula]({{ site.baseurl }}/assets/images/kites/fleet/tarantula.jpg)
 [revkites tarantula](https://revkites.com/product/revolution-reflex-xx-tarantula/)
-Bigger than the spider, hence 'tarantula', this one is my all round favourite.
+Bigger than the spider, hence 'tarantula', this one is just all round brilliant.
+It has quite a broad range and can handle most conditions and still look really sharp.
 Most of the [club38](https://revkites.com/club-38/) patterns were flown with this one.
-It doesn't like too high wind, over around 18mph, and doesn't do well in under 10mph.
-It is very responsive and stable at the same time though.
+It is very responsive and stable at the same time.
 Brilliant!
+These are customised colours.

 #### djinn
 ![djinn]({{ site.baseurl }}/assets/images/kites/fleet/djinn.jpg)
 [kiteforge](https://kiteforge.com/product/djinn/)
 I got this lovely kite for low wind days, below 10mph.
-It seems to do best on short lines.
-I'm not yet able to predict its movement so it catches me out sometimes.
+It seems to do best on short lines when the wind is low.
+Amazing performance on the normal 80ft lines and a good wind.
 I went for the 'standard vent' model.
 It's the prettiest!

 #### blast